EricaAnseo/Translate/README.md

 Used as a teaching assignment for students of Waterford Institute of Technology (http://www.wit.ie).

 This is a student project.
-The app has the following functionality:
+Translate has the following functionality:
 + Translates from English to
     + French
     + Irish